centaurusgod/DeepLearningModelTrainingToolkit/README.md

 Welcome to Deep Lerning Model Training Toolkit.
 Donot worry, even if you are a rookie I will provide you full guidance on how to setup, build your own image classification model, test the model and deploy the model as well.
 I won't be like most of the people who just dump their code on github and lead you to void.
 I assure you that you can build your own model.
 I will be very precise and make you aware of any errors that I faced so you will get insights on how to solve those errors on your own.
 I will try to be informal as possible because I believe formality cannot let our brain explore the infinite.

 ## Alternative
-If you just want to download and see the predictions of the model, Download
+If you just want to download and see the predictions of the model, Download the model from google drive : https://drive.google.com/file/d/1iH9_p35WGNQXdwYQnyMpMQ60cwYJUWS8/view .
+Refer to my github repo to see what are the classes the model is able to predict; **Link:**https://github.com/centaurusgod/CNN.ModelDeployment?tab=readme-ov-file#model-capabilities

 ## Important
 - This guide will be helpful to those who want to train the model using nvidia gpu's or integrated gpu.
 I donot have any idea on setting up Radeon GPUs to train the model, so you need to figure out that on your own.